NDST-ICT/SocialMediaComputing/README.md

 ## Arguments

--tool: 'ed', 'dh', 'lis' or 'rpp', indicating wich tool you want to use;
+-tool: 'ed', 'dh', 'lis', 'rpp', 'atten' or 'sg', indicating wich tool you want to use;

+'ed':

--mode: 'benchmark' or 'SNAP' for Encoder-Decoder, 'with_time' or 'processed' for Influence and Susceptibility, 'without_prior' or 'with_prior' for Reinforced Poisson Processes, the mode in which this tool runs
+    -mode: 'benchmark' or 'SNAP' for Encoder-Decoder, the mode in which this tool runs

     -net: the path of network file

     -com: the path of community file for Encoder-Decoder

+    -k: the parameter k for Encoder-Decoder

     -label: the path of label file for Encoder-Decoder

--k: the parameter k for Encoder-Decoder

--cas: the path of cascade (with time) file for Influence and Susceptibility
+'lis':

+    -mode: 'with_time' or 'processed' for Influence and Susceptibility, the mode in which this tool runs

     -N: the number of nodes/items in network

--T: training period for Reinforced Poisson Processes

--m: effective number of attentions for Reinforced Poisson Processes

     -feature: the length of Influence/Susceptibility vector

+    -dat: the path of training data file

     -l: the length of cascade context for Influence and Susceptibility

     -ite: the number of iteration

     -batch: the size of batch

     -lmd: the scaling factor value for Influence and Susceptibility

     -lr: the learning rate

+    -cas: the path of cascade (with time) file for Influence and Susceptibility

+'rpp':

+    -mode: 'without_prior' or 'with_prior' for Reinforced Poisson Processes, the mode in which this tool runs

+    -N: the number of nodes/items in network

+    -T: training period for Reinforced Poisson Processes

+    -m: effective number of attentions for Reinforced Poisson Processes

+    -lr: the learning rate

     -dat: the path of training data file

+    -ite: the number of iteration

+    -batch: the size of batch

+'sg':

+    -mode: 'UIC' or 'WIC' for StaticGreedy, the mode in which this tool runs

+    -dat: the path of training data file

+    -dataset: 'DBLP', 'hep', 'phy' or 'slashdot'

+    -k: the number of seed nodes

+    -algorithm: 'CELF' or 'DU', the algorithm you want to use

+'atten':

+    -dat_tra: the path of training data file

+    -dat_tes: the path of testing data file

+    -dat_val: the path of validating data file

+    -lr: the learning rate

+    -batch: the size of batch

 ##Introduction